Freight Shipping from Wichita to Seattle

 How much does it cost to ship freight from Wichita to Seattle?

-Full truckload (FTL) rates from Wichita, KS to Seattle, WA currently range from $4,010-$4,942 for a standard dry van load over the 1,865-mile route.
+Full truckload (FTL) rates from Wichita, KS to Seattle, WA currently range $4,010-$4,942 (roughly $2.17-$2.65 per mile over 1,865 miles).
 LTL shipments typically cost $1,226-$1,985 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Wichita to Seattle?